Southampton: Areas and suburbs

 Southampton is divided into council wards, suburbs, constituencies, ecclesiastical parishes, and other less formal areas.
 It has a number of parks and green spaces, the largest being the 148-hectare Southampton Common, parts of which are used to host the annual summer festivals, circuses and fun fairs.
 The Common includes Hawthorns Urban Wildlife Centre on the former site of Southampton Zoo, a paddling pool and several lakes and ponds.
+The common also hosts the Parkrun event every Saturday.

 Council estates are in the Weston, Thornhill and Townhill Park districts.
 The city is ranked 96th most deprived out of all 354 Local Authorities in England.

 In 2006–2007, 1,267 residential dwellings were built in the city — the highest number for 15 years.
 Over 94 per cent of these were flats.

 There are 16 Electoral Wards in Southampton, each consisting of longer-established neighbourhoods (see below).

 Settlements outside the city are sometimes considered suburbs of Southampton, including Chartwell Green, Chilworth, Nursling, Rownhams, Totton, Eastleigh and West End.
 The villages of Marchwood, Ashurst and Hedge End may be considered exurbs of Southampton.